ets-labs/python-dependency-injector/README.rst

 Why do I need it?
 =================

-``Dependency Injector`` helps you improve application structure.
+``Dependency Injector`` helps you understand and change the structure of the application.

 With the ``Dependency Injector`` you keep **application structure in one place**.
 This place is called **the container**.
 You use the container to manage all the components of the application.
 All the component dependencies are defined explicitly.
 This provides the control on the application structure.
 It is **easy to understand and change** it.

 .. figure:: https://raw.githubusercontent.com/wiki/ets-labs/python-dependency-injector/img/di-map.svg
    :target: https://github.com/ets-labs/python-dependency-injector